List of Boardwalk Empire characters: Gillian Darmody

 Gillian Darmody (Gretchen Mol) is a main character throughout the series.
 She is Jimmy's mother and an old friend of Nucky's.
 She is also Luciano's former lover.

 Owen Sleater

 Owen Sleater (Charlie Cox) is a recurring character in Season 2 and a main supporting character in Season 3.
 He is an Irish immigrant and IRA member who has an affair with Margaret, while working his way up in Nucky's organization.

 Gyp Rosetti

 Gyp Rosetti (Bobby Cannavale) is the main antagonist of Season 3.
 He is a Sicilian gangster backed by Joe Masseria, who challenges Nucky.

 Roy Phillips

-Roy Phillips (Ron Livingston) is a main supporting character in Season 4, being a wealthy out-of-town businessman and Piggly Wiggly exec who finds himself getting involved with Gillian Darmody.
+Roy Phillips (Ron Livingston) is a main supporting character in Season 4.
+He is a wealthy out-of-town businessman and Piggly Wiggly executive who becomes involved with Gillian Darmody.

 Dr. Valentin Narcisse

 Dr. Valentin Narcisse (Jeffrey Wright) is a primary antagonist in Season 4 and a secondary antagonist in Season 5.
 He is a Harlem racketeer who challenges Chalky.
 The character is based on Casper Holstein.